yousean-ai/UGS/Raspberry-Pi.md

 sudo reboot
 ```

-### Install Java
+### Download and start UGS Classic

-Then we need to install Java, run these commands from the terminal:
+Start with installing Java, run these commands from the terminal:
 ```bash
 apt-get update
 apt-get install openjdk-11-jdk